Embarrassment Is Not Real & The Opinions of Your Unambitious Peers Rarely Pay Bills

 Never forget that envy and jealousy have many different faces, some of which are quite friendly, but all have mouths that love to speak on things they often know nothing about.
 Atlanta may be known as the hip-hop capital of the world, but it is our suburbs that could undoubtedly be in the running for the Yap Capital of the world.

 Being financially secure leaves a lot of time to chit-chat, I suppose.
-It has little to do with malicious intent, I think, and everything to do with boredom.
+I think it has little to do with malicious intent and everything to do with boredom.
 I, too, have been bored before.
-I, too, have yapped about all sorts of shit I knew nothing about.
+I, too, have yapped about all sorts of things I knew nothing about.

-So that's the thing about the lost art of minding your business: it requires you to have some.
-But with the all-access pass that the internet provides us into the lives of strangers and semi-strangers (people you met in the bathroom while out, people you had a singular class with, people you matched with on hinge, etc.) — it makes it very easy to invest in lives other than our own.
+So that's the thing about the lost art of minding your business: it requires you to release the need for people to do as you do and believe as you believe in order for you to feel at peace in your place in the world.
+But with the all-access pass that the internet provides us into the lives of strangers and semi-strangers (people you met in the wild, swapped socials with, and subsequently never saw again) — it makes it very easy to invest in lives other than our own.

 It also opens up the door for envy, which is the energetic signature of losers in my book, and I'm going to explain why.